leon4rd/test/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## How do hens stay fit?
+They always egg-cercise!